Marvan-T/dotnet-rpg/Notes/Routing/Configuring Routing.md

 ## Note well though
 It is not necessary to use `app.UseRouting()` before calling `app.MapControllers()`.
 This is because `app.MapControllers()` implicitly calls `app.UseRouting()` under the hood.
-However, if you are using other middleware components that depend on endpoint information, such as authentication or authorization, then you still need to call `app.UseRouting()` before those middleware components as explained above.
+However, if you are using other middleware components that depend on endpoint information, such as authentication or authorization, then you still need to call `app.UseRouting()` before those middleware components (reasons explained above).